surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 21.10.0-dev.2 (2025/12/16)**
+**Version 21.10.0-dev.3 (2025/12/17)**

 * **New Features**
 	* None.
 * **Improvements**
 	* Added Pinterest image duplicate prevention in case the WordPress content filter is applied twice.
-	* Added a new "Default Product Prices Valid For" option under the SSO &gt; Advanced Settings &gt; Plugin Settings &gt; Integration tab.
+	* Added a new "Default Product Prices Valid For" option under the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Product tab.
 * **Bugfixes**
 	* Fixed inconsistency of 'priceValidUntil' and 'validThrough' default values when no sale end date is available.
 * **Developer Notes**